microsoft/Comparative-Analysis-for-Sustainability-Solution-Accelerator/Deployment/DeployAzureResources.md

     When you run the deployment script, you will be prompted to provide the following parameters:

     +  **Subscription ID** - Your Azure Subscription ID (copy/paste from the Azure portal).

+    +  **Environment Name** - A unique environment name (e.g., dev, test, prod).This is used to scope resource names and group deployments logically.

+    +  **Resource Group Name** - The Azure resource group to deploy resources into.You may either:

+       - Specify an existing resource group to reuse it, [see below](#configuring-a-new-or-existing-resource-group) for more details, or
+       - Leave blank to auto-generate a new name.

    +    **Location** - Azure data center where resources will be deployed.
 Please [check Azure resource availability and note hardcoded regions](#regional-availability).
 The following locations are currently supported: